← Back Published on

 To condone the sacrifice of my dreams.

-But envy and desire lay heavy on my heart.
+But envy and desire will lay heavy on my heart.